-There is still no wide consensus in the scientific community whether video game addiction is actually real or not – if it is a mental disorder that changes the brain and causes uncontrollable cravings, similar to drug or gambling addiction.
-The American Psychiatric Association (APA) in May 2013 concluded that there is still insufficient evidence to include video game addiction as an official psychiatric disorder.
+The American Psychiatric Association (APA) concluded that there is still insufficient evidence to include video game addiction as a unique mental disorder.
 When people refer to “video game addiction”, especially when it comes to children, they mean spending too much time playing video games – sometimes for more than 12 hours a day!

-Indeed, when gamers admit to themselves that they are “addicted”, they do not mean so in a clinical sense, but they are doing it excessively, and at times compulsively, because they enjoy it.
+Most of the time though, when gamers admit to themselves that they are “addicted”, they do not mean so in a clinical sense, but they are doing it excessively, and at times compulsively, because they enjoy it.
 Real video game addiction, when a player acquires a gaming habit that interferes with important normal functioning. is extremely rare, happening to less than 1 percent of players.

 Scientists have also observed that unlike other addictions, too much video gaming goes away on its own, even without treatment.
 Most video gamers just experience a short, obsessive bursts of interest like in Minecraft, Pokemon Go and Fortnight, and the obsession fades away on its own.

 Why Your Child is Addicted to Video Games